 LORD FARNBOROUGH

 There have been two eminent people who have taken the title Lord Farnborough upon being elevated to the Peerage.
-The second (later) one did not have a local connection but took his title from Farnborough in Hampshire, see the panel to the right.
+The second (later) one did not have a local connection but took his title from Farnborough in Hampshire, see the panel at the foot of this page.

 However the first Baron Farnborough, Charles Long, did have a strong local connection, although he was not born locally and did not actually live in Farnborough Village.
 He had a distinguished political career, and was raised to the peerage in 1826.
 A full account of his life may be found on Wikipedia: Charles_Long,_1st_Baron_Farnborough